jaypeeZero/dotfiles/README.md

 They are, as dotfiles/setup repos are apt to be, under constant construction.

+# Before Bootstrapping

+There are some manual steps to be done on a fresh macOS installation before bootstrapping.
+Most of these are things that simply cannot be scripted (as far as I can tell).

+- Sign in to iCloud account
+- System Preferences -> Keyboard -> Keyboard -> Modifier Keys -> Re-map `Caps Lock` to `Escape`

+## Note on remapping

+There might be ways of programmatically doing the caps lock to escape mapping, but they all seem to fall short of being able to properly detect the attached keyboards and

 # Bootstrapping

 A completely fresh installation of macOS does not come with `git`, making the idea of cloning this repo and running all of the setup scripts a bit difficult.
 I've created a bootstrap script that will get a fresh box to the point where the setup scripts can be run.